-Whether it’s Paramount Pictures, Universal Music Group, the University of Southern California or countless other leading media companies and institutions, they turn to Iron Mountain to protect their most critical assets - and make them accessible for future generations.
+Whether it’s Universal Music Group, the University of Southern California or countless other leading media companies and institutions, they turn to Iron Mountain to protect their most critical assets - and make them accessible for future generations.

 The recording industry looks to Iron Mountain to preserve, archive and restore some of the world’s greatest recorded musical works.
 Our team of technical wizards in the Entertainment Services division ensure that a re-mastered recording of a live 1961 bebop session will sound just as good in 2061 as it does today.